 Image no longer available

-Why it works: Ferrara says that most people see quick improvement with this move because it gives your brain the experience of coordinating your mind to the muscle movement of your feet.
+Knee pain after running: How to spot and fix it: Ferrara says that most people see quick improvement with this move because it gives your brain the experience of coordinating your mind to the muscle movement of your feet.
 This can help you become more conscious of your step while you run.

 Arch lift